boxyhq/website/docs/jackson/deploy/npm-library.md

 const router = express.Router();
 const cors = require('cors'); // needed if you are calling the token userinfo endpoints from the frontend

 // Set the required options.
-Refer to https://github.com/boxyhq/jackson#configuration for the full list const opts = {
+Refer to `Environment Variables` for the full list const opts = {
   externalUrl: 'https://my-cool-app.com',
   samlAudience: 'https://my-cool-app.com',